openyurtio/openyurt/docs/proposals/00_openyurt-glossary.md

 ### YurtHub

-A reverse proxy and cache response on local disk. when cloud-edge network is normal, forward the requests from edge to cloud, and when cloud-edge network is disconnected, the local cache is returned to edge client.
+A reverse proxy and cache response on local disk.
+When cloud-edge network is normal, forward the requests from edge to cloud, and when cloud-edge network is disconnected, the local cache is returned to edge client.

 ### YurtTunnel